TheCandidStartup/TheCandidStartup.github.io/_drafts/spreadsheet-event-log.md

 1. `Query` Segment table with limit 2 to read the two most recent segments.
 2. If the last segment client read is earlier than either, Load Spreadsheet from scratch.
 3. If last entry client read is in current segment, use repeated paged `Query` on Entry table to read from entry after that to the end of the segment and return.
-3. Check "Last Snapshot" on both segments to find most recent snapshot (latest segment may not have a completed snapshot yet).
 4. Use repeated paged `Query` on Entry table to read from entry after last read to the end of the previous segment.
 5. Use repeated paged `Query` on Entry table to read from entry 1 to end of current segment.